-After considering public testimony on proposals to create more shelter options for people experiencing homelessness, the Planning and Sustainability Commission voted on January 26 to recommend several Zoning Code changes proposed by the Shelter to Housing Continuum project.
+After considering public testimony on proposals to create more shelter options for people experiencing homelessness, the Planning and Sustainability Commission (PSC) voted on January 26 to recommend several Zoning Code changes proposed by the Shelter to Housing Continuum project.

 This project was initiated as part of City Council's Housing Emergency declaration and is aimed at removing code barriers that slow down the City-County effort to open more homeless shelters.
 It also includes changes that expand housing choice and facilitates the production of affordable housing projects.

 Code changes to make it easier to site homeless shelters and associated services in various zones.

 A new community service use in the Zoning Code called Outdoor Shelters.
 This will allow public agencies and community-based nonprofits to open more shelters like the Kenton Woman's Village or the St Johns Village.
 Until now these kinds of shelters required code exemptions from City Council, one at a time.
 The recommended code language provides a more routine path to permit these kind facilities, based on emerging alternative shelter models around the city.

 More housing flexibility by allowing Group Living configurations more broadly.
 This means that alternative types of housing like dormitories, senior care facilities, co-housing, and single-room occupancy apartments will be easier to build.